xt0fer/reveal-slides/md/java-generics-primer.md

 ### Generics - a FIFO Queue

-- queue: a data structure that allows for FIRS IN, FIRST OUT.
+- queue: a data structure that allows for FIRST IN, FIRST OUT.
 - this is a **thought experiment**, just **imagine** having this thing...
 - Queue s = new Queue(); give you a "queue for waiting objects"
 - s.append(object1); s.append(object2);